Thomas Stewart Traill: Early life

 Traill was born at Kirkwall in Orkney, the son of the Rev Thomas Traill (died 1782), the minister in Kirkwall, and his wife Lucia.
 His father died the year after he was born.

-He studied medicine at the University of Edinburgh, gaining his doctorate (MD) in 1802.
+He studied medicine at the University of Edinburgh under Dr Alexander Monro, gaining his doctorate (MD) in 1802.
 He was elected a Fellow of the Royal Society of Edinburgh in 1819.
 His proposers were Robert Jameson, John Murray, Lord Murray, and Thomas Charles Hope.
 He was Curator of the Society's museum from 1834 to 1856.

 He practised medicine for 30 years in Liverpool, and was a founder of the Royal Institution of Liverpool, the Liverpool Mechanics' Institution and the Literary and Philosophical Society of Liverpool.
 He became acquainted with the Arctic explorer William Scoresby, contributing a list of animals observed in eastern Greenland to Scoresby's Journal of a Voyage to the Northern Whale Fishery (1823).
 Scoresby named Traill Island in Greenland for him.
 Mount Traill in Nigeria was named after him by William Balfour Baikie.

 In 1812 he first suggested creation of a Royal Society of Liverpool which eventually came to fruition in 1821.

 When John James Audubon arrived in Liverpool in July 1826 Traill helped him to find a publisher for his The Birds of America.
 Audubon named the Traill's flycatcher after him, which at one time referred to a species which included both the willow flycatcher (Empidonax traillii) and the alder flycatcher (Empidonax alnorum).

 Always interested in railways, in October 1829 he and his family attended the famous Rainhill trials and saw first hand Stephenson's "Rocket" win the competition.
 During this trial he, his wife and two daughters were invited as passengers in a rival engine, the "Novelty" built by Braithwaite and Ericsson, one of the runners-up in the trials.
 This makes them possibly the first passengers on a steam train.